Westmill Neighbourhood Plan

 • Residents meeting

-• Parking
+• Parking.

 "I encourage all residents to join in on these important discussions, whether at community events or here on settle connect.

 Your participation is key to making sure the commitments we make genuinely reflect the needs of your community and local neighbourhood.
-Where we are not directly responsible for an area or service, we will aim to work with the partners to make improvements." — Joe Williams
+Where we are not directly responsible for an area or service, we will aim to work with the partners to make improvements."

-At settle we are relentlessly resident focused.
+At Settle we are relentlessly resident focused.
 Our aim is to provide homes residents are proud of and build communities that are welcoming to all.

 Our 2030 plan has been developed by feedback from residents, colleagues, and local partners with priorities and commitments shaped by what we know is important to you and your community.
 Neighbourhood Plans empower you to have a say in how we deliver the 2030 vision in your area.